rbisdorff/Digraph3/docSphinx/tutorial.rst

     ['a1','a3']
     >>> ...

-As we observe no absolute majority (3/5) for one of the candidate, we may compute, for instance the **instant runoff** winner instead:
+As we observe no absolute majority (3/5) for any candidate, we may compute, for instance the **instant runoff** winner instead:
     >>> v.computeInstantRunoffWinner()
     ['a1']
     >>> ...